 4. On the higher order Kobayashi pseudometric (Seok Ban, Florian Bertrand, Amir Jaber Chehayeb, Adam Salha and Walid Tabbara), submitted for publication.

-5. Time-Dependent SIR Model for Interpreting Covid-19 (Nadine Charaf, Rawan Madi, Hussein Mousa and Lara Tarakh) in preparation.
+5. Time-Dependent SIR Model for Interpreting the Dynamics of Covid-19 Data (Nadine Charaf, Rawan Madi, Hussein Mousa and Lara Tarakh) in preparation.

 The Workshop "SRC Meet the Teams - Summer 2022" took place on Saturday Oct.
 22, 2022.